 Roads or paths marked on the map that lead north are a great way to identify your location, perhaps things like a split in the path with one route going north.
 Check your compass to make sure.

-I like to orientate the map so the path I am currently on is in line with where I am going, this might mean turning the map so the path points in the same direction of travel.
+I like to orientate the map, so the path I am currently on is in line with where I am going; this might mean turning the map so the path points in the same direction of travel.
 Make sure to keep north in mind and to turn the map northwards are regular intervals.”

-2. Plan your route!
+2. Plan Your Route

-“Pick the first point you have been tasked to find and before moving off, plan where you are going.
+“Pick the first point you have been tasked to find, and before moving off, plan where you are going.
 It is a good idea to visualise where you will be going at all times.
 I find identifying a shape useful.
-For example, if you know the overall route is a rough circle then most of the turnings will bear in the same direction.
+For example, if you know the overall route is a rough circle, then most of the turnings will bear in the same direction.

-Say to yourself and the other people in your group things like ‘OK so we take this path, then a left and after some distance we should see a gate’ as you go along.”
+Say to yourself and the other people in your group things like ‘OK so we take this path, then a left, and after some distance, we should see a gate’ as you go along.”

-3. Keep locating yourself on the map!
+3. Keep Locating Yourself on the Map

 “A control point or marker is great for confirming your location.
-Once you have found and confirmed it you will be able to say with certainty where you are on the map.
+Once you have found and confirmed it, you will be able to say with certainty where you are on the map.
 You can then use your compass to orientate yourself in the direction of the next control point and plan the next leg accordingly.

 Relocation – finding your position on the map if lost – is not simple and can seem scary.
-Often there is no single way to relocate your position on the map straight away, so continue onwards until you can find features which you can relate to on the map.”
+Often there is no single way to relocate your position on the map straight away, so continue onwards until you can find features that you can relate to on the map.”

-‘Line’ features (paths or fences) visible on the map can be followed or used to orientate yourself in a direction
+‘Line’ features (paths or fences) visible on the map can be followed or used to orientate yourself in a direction.

 This is useful in relocating yourself if you have gone wrong and are lost.